998 Fifth Avenue: Design

 Balustrade stringcourses define the division of the base from the body and the body from the top.
 Each window above the stringcourse is capped with a pediment or cornice.
 Panels of escutcheons and light-yellow marble decorate the structure horizontally at four-floor intervals.

-The lobby walls and ceiling, and hallway walls are made of tan Bottocino marble.
+The lobby walls, ceiling, and hallway walls, are made of tan Bottocino marble.
 The elevators have bronze grilles.
 Originally, the apartment interiors were decorated with neoclassical and Tudor-Jacobean Revival motifs.

 Apartments

-The original design included 18 apartments, the building contained 15 units upon opening, as some of the upper floors were combined into larger units.
-Floors 5 and 9 have ceiling heights of 11.5 feet, while the remaining have 10.5 feet.
-The ground floor has roughly 13-foot ceilings.
+The original design included 18 apartments.
+The building contained 17 units upon opening, as some of the upper floors were combined into larger units.
+Floors 5 and 9 have ceiling heights of 11.5 feet, while the remaining floors have 10.5 feet ceilings.
+The ground floor has approximately 13 foot ceilings.
 The simplex maisonette on street level is 5250 ft2, with the duplex maisonette on the side street being exactly the same size.
 Floors 2-8 contain 7 simplexes, each 6250 ft2 with 15 rooms; these apartments contain 4 bedrooms, including a large corner master.
 On the side street floors, 3-8 contain 3 duplex units, each 5000 ft2.
-The upper 4 floors originally contained 3 apartments.
+The upper 4 floors originally contained 5 apartments.
 The 9th and 10th floors each contain a single apartment roughly 8750 ft2, with 2 more simplexes and a duplex on the last 2 floors.
 There are 2 main elevators for the tenants and 1 service elevator for the staff; also a service stair.